-However, there are advantages to the choice of one name over another.
-Generally, the more descriptive a name or mark is of the goods and/or services to which it is to be applied the less marketing and education of the consumer needs to be done but the more difficult it may be to register the trade mark.
-However, the cost of choosing a less descriptive trade mark is that marketing effort will need to be expended on educating the customer that this trade mark, in particular, identifies goods as coming from one particular enterprise.
+There are advantages to the choice of one name over another.
+Generally, the more descriptive a name or mark is of the goods and/or services to which it is to be applied, the less education of the consumer (and marketing communications) needs to be undertaken, but the more difficult it may be to register the trade mark.
+However, the cost of choosing a less descriptive trade mark is that marketing effort will need to be expended on educating the customer that this trade mark identifies goods as coming from one particular enterprise.

-Once the potential names have been chosen, a search of the UK trade mark register will identify identical marks that are already registered or pending.
+Once the potential names have been chosen, a search of the UK trade mark register will identify identical marks that are already registered or pending in the product classes which you wish to use.
 This type of search is sometimes called a “knock-out” search.
-It helps “knock-out” marks for which there are immediate and obvious obstacles to your use or registration so you can decide whether to go on to the next level of search for that mark or choose a new one.
+It helps “knock-out” marks for which there are immediate and obvious obstacles to your use or registration, so you can decide whether to go on to the next level of search for that mark or choose a new one.

 After selecting your trade mark for use, it is important to protect the mark by registering it.
 There are several practical business advantages of registration and also several important legal advantages.
 One of the business advantages is that trade mark registrations can be used as negotiating tools in business deals.
 They facilitate licensing, franchising and transfer of ownership.
-That said, without a registration proving the existence and ownership of the mark, a lawyer (acting on behalf of the other party) would be hard pressed to recommend to his client that any transaction to purchase that mark should proceed.
+That said, without a registration proving the existence and ownership of the mark, a lawyer (acting on behalf of the other party) would be hard pressed to recommend that his/her client proceed with any purchase transaction.

 Furthermore, a registered trade mark can serve as security for financial transactions.
 They are recognised by banks as security interests and may be mortgaged or secured.